-- An implementation should support a confirming Size clause for any kind of type. - An implementation should support a nonconfirming Size clause for a discrete type or a fixed point type, subject to the following: - An implementation need not support a Size clause for a signed integer type specifying a Size greater than that of the largest signed integer type supported by the implementation in the absence of a size clause (that is, when the size is chosen by default).
-A corresponding limitation may be imposed for modular integer types, fixed point types, and enumeration types.
+- An implementation should support a Size clause for a discrete type, fixed point type, record type, or array type, subject to the following: - An implementation need not support a Size clause for a signed integer type specifying a Size greater than that of the largest signed integer type supported by the implementation in the absence of a size clause (that is, when the size is chosen by default).
+A corresponding limitation may be imposed for modular integer types, fixed point types, enumeration types, record types, and array types. - A nonconfirming size clause for the first subtype of a derived untagged by-reference type need not be supported.